digbmc/dssf-syll/resources/data.md

 ### Collecting
 - How many countries and US states have you lived in?
 For how long?
 - List all the locations, with the approximate number of years you have lived there
-- Add your name, each location, and the number of years to [this excell sheet](https://brynmawr.sharepoint.com/:x:/s/dssf/EUkTDIyekKxMmwkVKc4QoyQBmbGNDN1-e7j6KtlIkLjjyA?e=eMmAyo)
+- Add your name, each location, and the number of years to the excel spreadsheet for this workshop: [dataviz-workshop-locations-6-11-24.xlsx](https://brynmawr.sharepoint.com/:x:/s/dssf/Ea_LDDkLvNpEgEY1RMrkJqAB_t3qyf3C5bEOeDLxjtKbsw?e=WYtzjx)

 ### Drawing

-- In groups of 3: draw this dataset, however you like
+- In groups of 2: draw visual representations of this dataset
+- Design it however you like
-- 2 different versions
+- Aim to create two different versions

 ## Resources